Examples of compact Einstein four-manifolds with negative curvature: The inverse function theorem

 \begin{definition} Let $(X,g)$ be a compact Riemannian manifold.
 Write $\rho(g)$ for the conjugacy radius of $g$ and fix $\rho_0 < \rho(g)$.
 Given $x \in X$ write $\exp_x \colon T_x X \to X$ for the exponential map, which is a local diffeomorphism on the ball $B(0,\rho_0) \subset T_xX$.
 Let $s$ be a tensor field on $X$.
 Then $\exp^*_x(s)$ is a tensor field on the Euclidean vector space $T_xX$ and we can use the Euclidean metric to define the H\"older coefficient of $s$ near $x$:

 We then take the supremum over all points $x$ and combine with derivatives to take the full H\"older norm:

 \end{definition}

 This definition of the H\"older norm is well adapted to studying sequences $(X_k,g_k)$ for which there is a uniform bound for the curvature and its derivatives: for all $m\in \N$ there exists $C>0$ such that $\| \Rm(g_k)\|_{C^m} \leq C$.

 Our sequence of approximately Einstein metrics have uniform $C^m$ bounds on $\Rm(g_k)$, thanks to part~\ref{curvature-bounded} of Proposition~\ref{prop-approx-solution}.

-We now move to the weighted norms.
-We begin by defining the weight function $w$.
-Near each component of the branch locus we have a distinguished coordinate $u$, used in the construction of the model metric, given by \eqref{model-ansatz} and \eqref{V-definition}.
-It is defined for $u_a \leq u < U_{k,\max}$ (where $a$ is chosen so that the metric on $M_k$ has cone angles $2\pi/l$).
-We extend this to a function $w \colon X_k \to \R$ by first setting it to be constant, equal to $U_{k,\max}$ outside the region $\{ u < U_{k,\max}\}$.
-We then modify it in the region $u \geq \frac{1}{2} U_{k,\max}$ to make this extension smooth.
-The smoothing is done so as to ensure the following: